Planning a Business

 Once you’ve set the strategy for your business, the next step is to define the tactics that you’ll use to turn your strategy into a reality.

-Defining your tactics is the next step in our lean business planning process.
-If you’re building a lean business plan, download our free template or signup for LivePlan and then follow along to create a simple, one-page strategic plan that will grow your business.
+Defining your tactics is the next step in our growth planning process.
+If you’re building a one page business plan, download our free template or signup for LivePlan and then follow along to create a simple, one-page strategic plan that will grow your business.

 What are Business Tactics?